 I am so looking forward to Thanksgiving this year.
 I plan to actually take the day off and enjoy the time with my family.

-It is a rare occasion that I’m not on the computer for most of the day.
-It’s starting to wear on me and a day off will do me good.
-I hope y’all have a wonderful Thanksgiving with lots of delicious food and good times with your family and friends!
+I hope y'all have a wonderful Thanksgiving with lots of delicious food and good times with your family and friends!

 Helpful Tools for Potato Gratin: